Sdcrouse/Sdcrouse.github.io/_posts/2020-12-07-refactoring_my_react_redux_project_with_hooks_part_1.markdown

 ## Using the `useState` and `useDispatch` hooks together
 As I mentioned in [a previous blog post](https://stevendcrouse.com/beach_journal_my_final_and_most_complicated_project), when you use the Beach Journal app, you can navigate to a beach's page and create journal entries for it.
 In order for this to work, I made a JournalEntryForm component.
 When the journal entry was successfully created, the Beach Journal app would redirect to that same beach's page.

+> **Update:** I can't include my code for redirecting to the beach's page here because some of it causes a conflict with the Markdown syntax.
+I will try to fix this later.

 Here is what the JournalEntryForm component looked like when it was a stateful class component:
 ```
 import React, { Component } from 'react';